Cubeir/Vanilla-RTX/Vanilla-PBR/README.md

 7. Set Graphics Mode to "Deferred Technical Preview" from the menu, calibrate your brightness settings (50% is recommended), adjust your visual preset and go back to your world, have fun!

 ##
-For more information visit Vanilla PBR's [mcpedl](https://mcpedl.com/vanilla-pbr) page.
+For images and details visit Vanilla PBR's [mcpedl](https://mcpedl.com/vanilla-pbr) page.